Hurricane Harvey strengthens to Category 2 as it approaches Texas

-"Harvey is expected to become a major hurricane before it reaches the middle Texas coast," the hurricane center said.
+"Harvey is expected to become a major hurricane before it reaches the middle Texas coast," it added.

 Corpus Christi Mayor Joe McComb said no mandatory evacuations were in effect, but he urged residents in low-lying parts of the coastal city to leave.